thisisnic/hackhours2025/README.md

 Things to consider:

+- Careful prompting helps but doesn't guarantee correct outputs
 - Non-deterministic outputs
 - LLM hallucinations
 - UX and load time
 - API usage costs and risk when deployed
+- Some models guard against abuse, but it's still not a guarantee

 In-development packages by Posit: